-This article explains the Marketing Strategy in a practical way.
-After reading, you will understand the basics of this powerful marketing tool for achieving business goals.
+Marketing Strategy: this article explains the Marketing Strategy in a practical way.
+Next to what it is (definition), this article also highlights the importance, Marketing Strategies versus a Marketing Plan, how to develop a strategy, the types and a short summary.
+After reading, you will understand the basics of this powerful tool for achieving business objectives.
+Enjoy reading!

 What is a Marketing Strategy?